PA State Back Tax Resolution Options

 In conclusion, Pennsylvania is not hindered by a statute of limitations to collect past due liabilities.
 Additionally, the penalty, interest and collection fees system results in reasonable tax debts ballooning into crippling debt.
-Therefore, taxpayers should consult with a tax professional or tax firm as soon as these problems arise to determine which course of action is most appropriate for their situation.
+Therefore, taxpayers should consult with a tax professional or tax firm as soon as these problems arise.
+They can help determine which course of action is most appropriate for their situation.
 If you owe over $7,500, request a free consultation here.

 Disclaimer: Disclaimer: The content on this website is for educational purposes only and does not serve as legal or tax advice.
 For specific advice regarding your tax situation, contact a licensed tax professional or tax attorney.